tehZevo/aegis-core/README.md

 ## TODO
 * support environments with discrete observation spaces

+* Add flask log anti-spam to flask controller

 * VAE engine
   * stores seen inputs and trains on them

 * multiple input/output channels per node (mostly for VAE and pretrained SL models)

+* throttle node
+  * scale data between 0 and 1x
+  * might be useful for slowly reducing the dependence on a particular node

 * monitoring / command API
   * connect to one node, it finds upstream connections?